 2. Andro VM

-The Andro VM project also comes from the developers at Genymotion, and it indeed shows their intention of bringing the best Linux Android emulator for us.
-Like Genymotion, this awe-inspiring Android emulator Linux packs so much power into a single package and is definitely falls among one of the best Android Emulators for Linux.
+The Andro VM project also comes from the developers at Genymotion, which shows their intention of bringing us the best Linux Android emulator.
+Like Genymotion, this awe-inspiring Android emulator Linux packs so much power into a single package and definitely falls among one of the best Android Emulators for Linux.

 Highlights of Andro VM

-- This Android Emulator Linux comes with built-in support for OpenGL – which, in turn, equipped with adequate PC resources allows for a far more powerful rendering than you’ll get in your everyday Android device.
+- This Android Emulator Linux comes with built-in support for OpenGL – which, in turn, equipped with adequate PC resources, allows for a far more powerful rendering than you’ll get in your everyday Android device.

-- Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux
+- Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux.

-This amazing emulation platform is to enable every developer to run their favorite Android apps in their Linux system irrespective of differing distros.
-If you are looking for the best Linux Android Emulator that will let you play even the most resource intensive games natively, Anbox is here for you.
+This amazing emulation platform’s motto is to enable every developer to run their favorite Android apps in their Linux system irrespective of differing distros.
+If you are looking for the best Linux Android Emulator to let you play even the most resource-intensive games natively, Anbox is here for you.

-Anbox integrates Android’s core system services of Android directly into your existing Linux operating system, thus allowing for a far more accessible and optimized emulation.
-No matter what Android application you install in your system, it will act like and perform like a native Linux software.
+Anbox integrates Android’s core system services directly into your existing Linux operating system, thus allowing for a far more accessible and optimized emulation.
+No matter what Android application you install, it will act and perform like native Linux software.

 Highlights of Anbox

-- This modern-day Linux Android Emulator leverages the standard Linux technologies like containers (LXC) to differentiate between the emulator and your Linux system.
+- This modern-day Linux Android Emulator leverages standard Linux technologies like containers (LXC) to differentiate between the emulator and your Linux system.